ryanpwaldon/mev-scam-scammer/README.md

-# Scam Scammer
+# MEV Scam Scammer

-Utilize flashbots sponsored transactions to drain a honeypot before bots have the opportunity to sweep funds.
+Flashbots strategy developed to drain a scammer's honeypot (compromised wallet) with a balance of $200 tether and 0 ether.